rolspace/depstime/Readme.md

 }
 ```

-The *time_diff* property specifies the time difference in milliseconds between the various versions of a package, as long as it is a package provided through npm.
+The *time_diff* property specifies the time difference in milliseconds between the various versions of a package, as long as it is a package from the npm registry.

-Taking the time of the locally installed version (*local*) as the initial time, the time difference is calculated between the max supported version (*wanted*) and the latest version (*latest*).
+Taking the time of the locally installed version (*local property*) as the initial time, the time difference is calculated between the max supported version (*wanted property*) and the latest version (*latest property*).